 To translate every part of your site, you need to install WPML.
 WPML is a modular plugin, which allows you to install the exact components that you need for different websites.

 To use all the features WPML has to offer, you will need the Multilingual CMS version.
-Start by installing the core WPML plugin.
-For most websites, you should also install WPML String Translation.
-Then, depending on what theme and plugins you use, you may need to install other WPML components like WooCommerce Multilingual.
+Start by installing the OTGS Installer plugin.
+It comes with all the necessary WPML components, including WPML String Translation.
+Depending on what theme and plugins you use, you may need to install other WPML components, like WooCommerce Multilingual.

 WPML includes an automatic installation and update mechanism.
-All you need to do is install the core plugin and register it.
+To use it, all you need to do is install and register the core plugin.
 Then, navigate (in the WordPress admin) to Plugins → Add new and click the Commercial tab.
 There, you will see the entire list of WPML components and you can choose the ones that your site requires.

 2. Add Languages to WordPress

-Without any “multilingual” plugin, WordPress allows you to choose the language of the site – but it can only be used in that one language.
+Without a multilingual plugin, WordPress allows you to choose the language of the site – but it can only be used in that one language.

 3. Choose How Languages Appear in the URLs

 WPML adds language information to all the URLs on your site.
 This allows translations to appear in unique URLs.

 For friendly URLs and good SEO, we recommend that you use Languages in directories or A different language per domain.
 You can learn the full details in our guide on language URL options.